syncfusion-content/wpf-docs/wpf/SfChart/Legend.md

 ![](Legend_images/legend_pie.png)

-Note: Here Legend ‘Label’ will be the x value of the Pie chart.
+N> Here Legend ‘Label’ will be the x value of the Pie chart.

 ## Series visibility on legend